 So, be sure your Apple Pencil nib is tight.
 You can tighten it just by twisting the nib clockwise.
 It doesn't take much effort, and you should never have to apply much pressure.
 Just make sure it's on and tightened properly.

 If that worked, you're back to work.
-If not, keep on reading on!
+If not, keep on reading!

 Step #2: Recharge

-Next, we need to make sure your Apple Pencil's battery is charged.
+Next, we need to ensure your Apple Pencil's battery is charged.
 It's the silliest thing, but it happens.
 Pull down Notification Center and look for your Apple Pencil under Batteries.

 If you've entirely run out of battery or haven't used your Pencil recently, it may take up to ten minutes for your stylus to properly charge and appear in Notification Center.
-Don't panic if you don't see it immediately; just give your Apple Pencil time to charge up.
+So don't panic if you don't see it immediately; give your Apple Pencil time to charge up.